15 New Business Owners Will Showcase their Companies on December 5, 6, 7

 Twice each year, a cohort comprised of 15 talented Buffalo entrepreneurs begins the IC Success business accelerator program.
 This program provides classes on all aspects of running a business, including finance, law, accounting, and marketing.
 In addition, each participant is matched with three mentors who support entrepreneurs throughout the program, and beyond.

 IC Success is focused primarily on underrepresented entrepreneurs, and the unique obstacles they face.
 For example, Black business owners who apply for funding were three times more likely to be rejected by banks than white business owners, according to a report from Goldman Sachs.

 “We started this program because there are entrepreneurs all over Buffalo who still don’t feel welcome in the flourishing startup ecosystem here—especially people of color and women, who often face discrimination and other obstacles when building a business,” said Matt Enstice, President of BNMC.
 “By purposefully integrating networks—and caring for those connections on a long-term basis—we can help communities grow from within, driving the next wave of our region’s economic development.”

-IC Success is the latest equity-focused program from BNMC, which has helped drive economic growth and development for more than 20 years.
-IC Success, which stands for Innovation Community Success, replaces EforAll, a national program that recently left the Buffalo market.
+IC Success is the latest equity-focused program from BNMC, which has helped drive Buffalo’s economic growth and development for more than 20 years.

 Buffalo Niagara Medical Campus, Inc.